Malaysia seizes 18 rhino horns from Mozambique

-KUALA LUMPUR, Malaysia (AP) — Malaysian authorities say they have seized 18 rhino horns believed to have been smuggled into the country from Mozambique.
+KUALA LUMPUR, Malaysia (AP) — Malaysian authorities said Monday that they have seized 18 rhino horns believed to have been smuggled into the country from Mozambique.

-Airport customs director Hamzah Sundang says the horns were flown from Mozambique and transited in Doha before arriving at the Kuala Lumpur airport last Friday.
-He said the horns, which weighed 51.4 kilograms (113 pounds) and worth 13.6 million ringgit ($3.1 million), were declared as art objects in a forged air bill with a fake final destination.
+Airport customs director Hamzah Sundang said the horns were flown from Mozambique and transited in Doha before arriving at Kuala Lumpur’s airport on Friday.
+He said the horns, which weighed 51.4 kilograms (113 pounds) and were worth 13.6 million ringgit ($3.1 million), were declared as art objects in a forged air bill with a fake final destination.

-Hamzah said Monday that custom officials made the seizure at the airport cargo warehouse based on a tip and that no arrests were made.
-Hamzah said the case is being investigated for smuggling of prohibited goods.
+Hamzah said that custom officials made the seizure at the airport cargo warehouse based on a tip and that no arrests were made.
+The case is being investigated for smuggling of prohibited goods.

 Rhino horns are believed to have medicinal properties and are in high demand in Asia.